 Speaking of future tales this story concludes with a hint about the formation of a rival group to the League of Realms - I'm sure this will form the foundation of more Thor adventures going forward.

-Strong storytelling, great art, and look, a bonus map of the Nine Realms.
+Here's a map of the Nine Realms.